raracraz/AutoTrading-TeleBot/README.md

 - Supports multiple Take Profit (TP) levels.
 - Graceful error handling and logging capabilities.
 - Automatic retries on network issues.
+- Best used when ran on a cloud server so that it provides 24/7 coverage.

 ## Prerequisites
 - Python 3.11 or higher.